entur/tavla/CONTRIBUTING.md

 cp .env.staging .env.local
 ```

-The .env.local will not be checked in to git, so we can experience with it as we'd like.
+The .env.local will not be checked in to git, so we can experiment with it as we'd like.

 Follow the steps for *Hosting your own Fork with Firebase* below.
 When `FIREBASE_CONFIG` has been added to .env.local, you can run